Experience-based Knowledge Correction for Robust Planning in Minecraft: Additional experimental results

 \subsection{Long-horizon task benchmark experiments analysis}

-This section provides a detailed analysis of the performance differences observed in~\Cref{tab:main_planning} between Optimus-1$^{\dag}$ and REPOA$^*$ on long-horizon tasks, even when both access to a true dependency graph and increased item spawn probabilities (\Cref{sec:environment-details-minerl-custom-ore}).
-We specifically examine various plan errors encountered when reproducing Optimus-1$^{\dag}$ using Qwen2.5-VL-7B as the planner, and explain how REPOA$^*$ robustly constructs plans through step-by-step planning with FFOM.
+This section provides a detailed analysis of the performance differences observed in~\Cref{tab:main_planning} between Optimus-1$^{\dag}$ and XENON$^*$ on long-horizon tasks, even when both access to a true dependency graph and increased item spawn probabilities (\Cref{sec:environment-details-minerl-custom-ore}).
+We specifically examine various plan errors encountered when reproducing Optimus-1$^{\dag}$ using Qwen2.5-VL-7B as the planner, and explain how XENON$^*$ robustly constructs plans through step-by-step planning with FAM.

-Given a sequence of aggregated requirements $\parens{(q_1, u_1),\dots,(q_{L_v},u_{L_v})=(1,v)}$ for the goal item v, Optimus-1$^{\dag}$ generates a single, long plan at once.
-However, small LLMs often struggle to generate coherent and complete long text outputs~\citep{wu2025longeval, tan-etal-2024-proxyqa}, leading to significant planning errors.
-As shown in~\Cref{tab:analysis_plan_error}, this manifests prominently as Subgoal Omission (44\% of failed episodes), where necessary subgoals for obtaining required items are overlooked.
-Furthermore, despite having access to a correct sequence of aggregated requirements from the true dependency graph, the LLM's limited knowledge for precise operation rules leads to Invalid Operations (37\% of failed episodes), where invalid operations are tried for requirement items.
+Optimus-1$^{\dag}$ has no fine-grained action knowledge correction mechanism.
+Furthermore, Optimus-1$^{\dag}$'s LLM planner generates a long plan at once with a long input prompt including a sequence of aggregated requirements $\parens{(q_1, u_1),\dots,(q_{L_v},u_{L_v})=(1,v)}$ for the goal item $v$.
+Consequently, as shown in~\Cref{tab:analysis_plan_error}, Optimus-1 generates plans with invalid actions for required items, denoted as Invalid Action.
+Furthermore, Optimus-1 omits necessary subgoals for required items, even they are in the input prompts, denoted as Subgoal Omission.

-In contrast, REPOA mitigates the problem of subgoal omission through its step-by-step planning approach, which constructs a plan iteratively by making a subgoal for each requirement.
-Furthermore, REPOA discovers valid operations by leveraging FFOM, which records the outcomes of each operation for every item, thereby enabling it to avoid empirically failed ones and and reuse successful ones.
+In contrast, XENON discovers valid actions by leveraging FAM, which records the outcomes of each action for every item, thereby enabling it to avoid empirically failed ones and and reuse successful ones.
+Furthermore, XENON mitigates the problem of subgoal omission through constructing a plan by making a subgoal for each required item one-by-one.